fazpu/django-angular-starter/README.md

 This is an opinionated bootstrap repository for Django with Angular

 ## Requirements
-* Install Docker and Docker Compose
+* Ensure Docker and Docker Compose are installed (https://docs.docker.com/compose/install/)
+* Check that no other docker containers are blocking ports 3000, 8000 or 9000
 * run `make firstrun` - this will download and build all necessary docker images, runs migrations and initiate django development server
 * in new terminal window run `make dev` that starts a webpack development server (which proxies requests to django server)
 * the development is then done on http://localhost:3000